DIDSR/sfrc/README.rst

     --save-patched-subplots
                           if you want to save patches with the bounding box and FRC plot results.
     --apply-bm3d          apply image-based mild bm3d smoothing before the frc calculation.
-It decreases the chance of quick FRC drop. which means it increases the chance of missing fake artifacts.
+It decreases the chance of quick FRC drop.
+This means it increases the chance of missing hallucinations.
 But it has advantage of increasing PPV.
     --mtf-space           x-axis for FRC is in the mtf space.
 Uses the dx info.
 Use this option only if you have info on dx for your acquisition.
 Otherwise, do not use this option.
 When this option is not used, x-axis for FRC has unit pixel(^-1).
     --dx                  xy plane pixel spacing.
 Default value is set from the LDGC dataset and has the unit mm.
-    --ht                  patches whose x-coordinates (corresponding to the points when their FRC curves intersect with the frc- threshold) that fall below this ht threshold will be labeled as fake ROIs.
+    --ht                  patches whose x-coordinates (corresponding to the points when their FRC curves intersect with the frc- threshold) that fall below this ht threshold will be labeled as hallucinated ROIs.
     --windowing           windowing used when generating the patched subplots Options include soft, lung, bone, unity and none.
                           Setting appropriate viewing window is very important in zeroing anomalies between a DL method- and reference method-based outputs.
 For a sanity check, you may choose to confirm the marked ROIs generated